 - to determine the names, ages, residence and degree of relationship of all possible heirs,

-- to determine and pay any outstanding debts including taxes and
+- to determine and pay any outstanding valid debts including taxes and

 - to carry out the orders of the district court in all matters before the court and to distribute the property to the proper parties.

-All of these proceedings are under the jurisdiction and supervision of the judge of the district court.
+All these proceedings are under the jurisdiction and supervision of the judge of the district court.
 Every action taken by the personal representative is subject to the scrutiny and approval of the judge.
-All determinations are made by the judge, without a jury, including the payments of debts, payment of attorney and personal representative fees and the final distribution of the estate assets.
+All determinations are made by the judge including the payments of debts, payment of attorney and personal representative fees and the final distribution of the estate assets.

 Q: How long does probate take?

-A: It is difficult to predict how long it will take to administer any estate because each one is different.
+It is difficult to predict how long it will take to administer any estate because each one is different.
 Creditors must be given two months in which to submit claims following publication of a notice to creditors in a newspaper.
-The personal representative must file an inventory of the assets of the estate within two months after appointment, unless the inventory is waived by the court.
+The personal representative must file an inventory of the estate assets within two months after appointment unless the inventory is waived by the court.

 The personal representative must file an accounting of the handling of the estate funds at the conclusion of the probate and a minimum of 20 days notice must be given for a hearing on the accounting.